2025 Guinea-Bissau general election: Issues

 Various opposition parties have criticized incumbent president Embaló, accusing him of authoritarianism and wanting to establish a dictatorship.
 Beyond the outcome of the elections, the broader narrative in Guinea-Bissau in 2024 will revolve around the imperative of establishing and maintaining momentum for a stable system of governance.
 Central to this narrative will be the efforts to fortify institutional frameworks that serve as guardrails against the abuse of power.

 According to observers, the conditions for elections have not been met due to organisational challenges.
 One major issue is the expiration of the terms of the commission members responsible for overseeing elections.
-Typically, these members would be appointed by parliament, however since the parliament has been dissolved, there is no entity in place to facilitate the appointment of new commission members.
+Typically, these members would be appointed by parliament, however, since the parliament has been dissolved, there is no entity in place to facilitate the appointment of new commission members.

-On 25 September 2025, the Supreme Court of Guinea-Bissau disqualified the opposition Pai Terra Ranka coalition from contesting the election after it had failed to submit a list of candidates 72 hours before the deadline of candidate registration on 25 September.
+On 25 September 2025, the Supreme Court of Guinea-Bissau disqualified the opposition Pai Terra Ranka coalition from contesting the election after it failed to submit a list of candidates 72 hours before the deadline of candidate registration on 25 September.

-On 14 October 2025, the Supreme Court of Guinea-Bissau disqualified former Prime Minister and Speaker of the National People's Assembly, Domingos Simões Pereira, who had returned from a nine-month exile, from running.
-If he is unable to run, it would be the first election since independence in which the PAIGC is not represented.
+On 14 October 2025, the Supreme Court disqualified former Prime Minister and Speaker of the National People's Assembly, Domingos Simões Pereira, who had returned from a nine-month exile, from running.
+This made the election the first since independence in which the PAIGC was not represented.